youspider/EatBugsYouSpiders/docs/MONETISATION_MODELS.md

 Whether insect protein, lab-grown meat, or something else entirely takes hold in food culture is an open question.
 The domain is speculative but coherent with the name.

 There is also a deeper analogy: the system itself behaves like proteins — slices binding to slices by descriptor affinity, Cricket learning and adapting through correction, the whole thing folding into something alive through repeated interaction.
-The name was never just a joke.

 ---